kepano/obsidian-minimal/README.md

 This builds two files, the `obsidian.css` distribution file which is minified and also copied to your vault for live reload, and the `Minimal.css` file which is an unminified concatenated copy in the project root.

+### Distributing Minimal forks

+Minimal is licensed under the MIT License which allows you to modify and redistribute the code, however you must preserve the copyright and license notice in your CSS file.

+If you would like to distribute a fork of Minimal please keep my [Buy me a coffee](https://www.buymeacoffee.com/kepano) link present in your Readme.

+Minimal is frequently updated to stay current with the latest version of Obsidian.
+To make it easy to stay current with the latest improvements, I recommend using [Github's fork feature](https://docs.github.com/en/get-started/quickstart/fork-a-repo) so that you can merge the latest changes into your fork.
+If you have any questions don't hesitate to reach me in the Obsidian Discord group.

 ## Disclaimer